BinarX-Curtin/School-Holiday-Program/6. Payload Breakdowns/6.1 Acclerometer/ADXL326 Lesson Guide.md

         </details>
 <br>

 3. Draw a circuit of your proposed solution.<br><br>Does it meet the requirements of the ADXL326?
-Check it against the below example diagrams.
-To ensure that the chip has a constant and steady supply of power, what passive electronic component should be used?<br><br>To ensure that the output from the X, Y and Z pins in smoothed and within the correct frequency band the data sheet recommends the following values.
+Check it against the answer below.
+To ensure that the chip has a constant and steady supply of power, what passive electronic component should be used?<br><br>To ensure that the output from the X, Y, and Z pins is smoothed and within the correct frequency band the data sheet recommends the following values.
 How should they be connected to the ADXL326?
+What passive component uses the value of Farads?
 ![Alt text](image-18.png)
         <details>
         <summary>**Answers**</summary>